Back

 • a UI/UX designer

 We were developing all 5 apps concurrently and working on all fronts.
 That’s how we organized the process: two frontend devs and one backend dev created an app for guests.
-After building the basic functionality we moved on to creating apps for servers and pole dancers, a web app for the kitchen, and an admin panel.
-Then one more backend dev joined us to build the admin panel — he was coding specific requests for the kitchen.
-From that moment we started splitting and the teamlead only worked on the backend.
+After building the basic functionality, we moved on to building apps for servers and pole dancers, a web app for the kitchen, and an admin panel.
+Then, one more backend dev joined us to build the admin panel — he was coding specific requests for the kitchen.
+From that moment, we started splitting, and the team lead only worked on the backend.

-All systems were interconnected: we couldn’t move forward in the development of one app until other ones weren’t ready for the next step.
-The QA testing process wasn’t simple either: you can’t test one app independently, because a single feature is spread across multiple apps.
+All systems were interconnected.
+We couldn’t move forward in the development of one app until the other ones were ready for the next step.
+The QA testing process wasn’t simple either: you can’t test one app independently because a single feature is spread across multiple apps.

 Juggling the apps